ggulersoy/ggulersoy.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        My research interests lie in the intricate dynamics of shock transmission and spillovers within the Turkish production network, with a particular focus on the pivotal role of large firms.
+My doctoral thesis, structured into three comprehensive essays, delves into supply chain, financial and regulatory, and technological and informational shocks.
+A key innovation of my research is the development of a monthly firm-level input-output matrix for Turkey, offering unprecedented granularity in tracing goods and services flows among industries.
+This bottom-up approach not only enriches existing literature but also provides valuable insights for policymakers, emphasizing the necessity of tailored strategies to enhance economic resilience and stability.

-        Please reach out to collaborate 😃
+        Don’t hesitate to reach out if you’d like to discuss further!
     design:
       columns: '1'
   - block: collection